“I don't understand how a sexual assault can be made a

 ordered his government to take charge and called in experts from

 Codelco, a big state-owned copper producer.
-Codeloc probes located
+Codelco probes located

 the miners within days.
 Then, in order to drill three separate

 rescue shafts while keeping the prisoners physically and mentally

 Chilean Navy, NASA and other specialists, from around the world